La Leona

 The first step in building La Leona is to create a template for the body.
 The adjacent picture shows one way to accomplish this.
 If a good photograph of a guitar is available, software can be used to create and print a full scale image.
 This in turn can be used to compare the actual plantilla to that calculated as shown in the “Torres” webpage on this site.

 The plantilla for La Leona created using a scaled photograph conforms well to the calculated values with the exception of the waist dimension.
 The calculated upper bout width is 261 mm vs. 263 mm as given by Romanillos with the upper bout positioned at 0.2 times the body length.
 Sixty degree angled lines originating 25 mm from the bottom of the body locate the position of the lower bout well.
 The calculated body length is 1.5% greater than that specified by Romanillos.
 The calculated waist width is 5% smaller than that catalogued by Romanillos.
-This larger deviation for the waist may be influenced by the larger diameter of the soundhole which is given as 86 mm or a result of the layout of the unique internal bracing.
+This larger deviation for the waist may be influenced by the larger diameter of the soundhole, which is given as 86 mm, or a result of the layout of the unique internal bracing.
 Romanillos indicates that the point of convergence for the fan braces for La Leona is between the eight and ninth frets.
 For SE 114 and FE 17, this point of convergence is closer to the fourteenth or fifteenth fret location.

 La Leona employs Spanish cypress for the back and sides.
 This was a very common choice for Torres.
 Today, cypress is most often associated with Flamenco guitars but it is not clear this distinction existed in Torres’ day.
 Urlik’s collection included 24 guitars with Spanish cypress back and sides.
 In this group is Torres’ guitar from 1883.
 Thickness data is provided for the back and sides of these guitars.
 For the sides, one thickness measurement is given for each side of each guitar with the thickness measured at the waist mid-depth.
 The average side thickness is 1.5 mm, ranging from 1.0 mm to 2.2 mm.
 The side thickness for the Torres guitar is 1.2 mm.
 Urlik maps the thickness of 9 locations on the back, mostly around the periphery with one measurement more centrally located.
 For these cypress guitars, on average, the back thickness is around 2 mm with individual thickness measurements ranging from 1.2 mm to 3.5 mm.
 For the Torres guitar, the average back thickness is 2.9 mm with a minimum of 2.6 and a maximum of 3.1 mm.